 As expected, images of houses, buildings and other constructions are the main contributors to the website’s visuals.
 The interchangeable black and white background panels feature a legible sans-serif typography that lends an on-brand feel to this company’s breed of architecture.

-The fast-loading nature of the navigation is a recurring theme throughout the website: its appearance does not hinder the page loading times, as everything is oriented towards usability and convenient user experience.
+The fast-loading nature of the navigation is a recurring theme throughout the website: its appearance does not hinder the page loading times, as everything is oriented towards usability and a convenient user experience.

 Marme is a woodworking and renovation shop from l’Île de Ré on the western coast of France.
 Its website, developed and designed by sphynx.studio, reflects the brand’s attention to detail and unique natural charm.